 By ensuring that you are diligently installing security updates and using antivirus software, you're increasing your protection against any potential threats.

 It's important to note that if you're using Android version 4.1 or below, you will have trouble finding security apps that are compatible with your mobile phone.
 In this case, as these phones will no longer be receiving security updates either, you should seriously consider upgrading.

 As stated, the risk of using an older device generally increases the older it is.
-Mobile phones running a version of Android 4 and earlier (typically this will include models released around 2012) are at greater risk.
+Mobile phones running a version of Android 6 and earlier.

 It's fairly easy to check which version of Android you're using, although it does vary by device.